mtaktash/spotify_library_manager/README.md

 ### Download tidal playlists
 - Run `tidal-dl` to setup the downloader
 - Run `bash download_tidal_playlists.sh %prefix%`
-- `prefix` is the starting prefix for tidal playlists you want to download.
-Leave empty to download all playlists
+- `prefix` is the starting prefix for tidal playlists you want to download
+  - Leave it empty to download all playlists
+  - Write playlist name to download a single playlist

 Was inspired by https://github.com/canta2899/spotify-to-tidal